BrentGrammer/PROGNOTES/ComputerScience/BigO.md

 # Big O Notation

+- Big O grows with respect to input
+- Basically look for loops and how you go over the input to determine the Big O of an algorithm
+- We drop constants and consider worst case scenarios for Big O

 Good link with ex.: https://stackoverflow.com/questions/1592649/examples-of-algorithms-which-has-o1-on-log-n-and-olog-n-complexities

 - Constant - always takes same time no matter size of input

 - Logarithmic - doubling input does not double amount of work - Searching.
 Binary search, reducing sets of data until you find your goal.
+You halve the input you have to search, but only need to look at one point at a time - eventually goes down to zero

 - Linear - 1 unit of work more for each input added

 - QuasiLinear - n logn - Slightly more than linear - Sorting.
 Merge Sort Quick Sort, Heap Sort. divide and conquer strategies.
+Halve the amount of space you need to search, but you need to search the whole space each time - go over n chars, halve how much you need to do then go over n chars and halve that, etc.

 - Quadratic - handshake problem - each new person has to shake everyone's hand in room